tianhao-ai/COMP90042-Project-Fact-Verification-System/README.md

   - `test.csv`
   - `train.csv`
   - `evidence.csv`
-- **Description:** Performs an initial ranking of evidences using the BM25 algorithm and outputs the top 20 evidences.
+- **Description:** Preprocessing the claim and all evidences by remove punctuation and convert to lowercase, then lemmatize text and remove stopwords.
+Performing an initial ranking of evidences using the BM25 algorithm and outputs the top 20 evidences.
+In this stage, we found k1 = 0.5, and b = 0.85 could compromise the result between train and dev about their recall and precision.
 - **Output Files:**
   - `train_k05b085_bm25_top20.csv`
   - `dev_k05b085_bm25_top20.csv`